-NVP Johnson has been a union activist for more than 28 years.
-He began his activism in 1994 as a steward of United Food and Commercial Workers.
+NVP Johnson has been a union activist for more than 29 years.
+He began his activism in 1994 as a steward for the United Food and Commercial Workers.
 In 2011, he began his federal career with the National Gallery of Art and immediately joined AFGE.
-NVP Johnson held the positions of local steward, local treasurer (current), and local president of AFGE Local 1831.
+NVP Johnson held several positions in his local, AFGE Local 1831, to include steward, local treasurer (current), and local president.